mr082844/Investigations_into_Universal_Specificity/README.md

 9. The Theory of Everything...
 That is Light

 # Code:
-Suplimental code exists to support these investigations in the code directory.
+Supplemental code exists to support these investigations in the code directory.